katlogic/WindowsD/README.md

 `WIND_IOCTL_PROT` - set/unset process protection. buffer points to `wind_prot_t`
 typed buffer.

-`buf->pid` - set to pid you want to change protection flags for.
+* `buf->pid` - set to pid you want to change protection flags for.
-`buf->prot` - contents of this struct are copied to process protection flags, but original protection flags of process will be returned back in the same buffer - ie contents will be swapped.
+* `buf->prot` - contents of this struct are copied to process protection flags, but original protection flags of process will be returned back in the same buffer - ie contents will be swapped.

+To unprotect a process, just clear all its flags - bzero(&buf->prot).

 You can re-protect a process after you're done with it, simply by calling the ioctl again with same buffer (it holds the original flags) and the `buf->prot`